The RabbitMQ AMQP 1.0 Java Client is a library to communicate with RabbitMQ using AMQP 1.0.

 4 Create the reply message

-Note the RPC server does not create the queue it waits requests on.
+Note that the responder does not create the queue it waits for requests on.
 It must be created beforehand.

 .build();